Managing a Queen Cat - Breeding CatsLast updated: August 2, 2016

-Managing Queens - BreedingQueens in heat want to be treated like a queen.
+A female cat is called a queen and a queen cat in heat wants to be treated like a queen.
 When pregnant, if you do not treat them like queens, they will lose babies.
-Overall, queens are easier to breed than bitches as they are very fertile, but that is the only thing that is easier.
+Overall, queens are easier to breed than female dogs as they are very fertile, but that is the only thing that is easier.

 Queens are seasonally polyestrous, meaning they come into heat repeatedly between January and October.
 They often stay in anestrus and will not cycle at all during October, November, and December without the use of artificial light.
 If you want to keep them cycling year-round, you can use lights to maintain 10 hours minimum light per day, and at least 10 hours of darkness.

-HEAT CYCLEEstrus is usually around seven days but can be as long as 21 days or short as three days.
-If not bred, the queen will go out of heat and bring up another set of follicles in waves repeatedly during the breeding season.
+Cat Heat CycleEstrus is usually around seven days but can be as long as 21 days or short as three days.
+If not bred, the queen cat will go out of heat and bring up another set of follicles in waves repeatedly during the breeding season.
 Time between heats is variable but the average is eight days.
-If queens ovulate but are not pregnant, they will typically be out of heat for 60-70 days before returning to heat.
+If queens ovulate but are not pregnant, they will typically be out of heat for 60 to 70 days before returning to heat.

 Queens in heat exhibit rubbing, rolling and moaning behavior.
 Occasionally, queens will become aggressive and bite during estrus.